 Music and sustainability are important to House Of Marley, and the range was created in collaboration with the Marley family.
 The speakers use recycled materials and they didn’t want to compromise on sound quality either, aiming to combine Bob Marley’s love for music and the planet.

 Are these speakers up to the challenge?
 On paper it all seems perfect, combining style and substance.
 Can you really have it all in one package?
-And are they one of the best speakers for vinyl?
+And are they one of the best bookshelf speakers?

 House of Marley Get Together Duo: Set-up

 In keeping with their commitment to sustainability, the speakers are carefully packaged in recyclable boxes.
 An outer cardboard sleeve highlights key features, as well as a foliage-themed design, enhancing the nature theme.
 Inside the box, there is a whole host of plugs, connectors, and cables, including US and EU adaptors that can slide onto the plug.
 Plastic is kept to a minimum, with the only foam involved being two cushioning sleeves for the speakers.

 There are multiple options available for setting them up.
 The speakers can be used for mono and stereo, both can be connected with wires, or one wired and one portable/wireless.
 At first, I set up the speakers wirelessly with the House Of Marley Turn It Up Wireless Turntable.
 It didn’t take long to get them up and running, using the series of four buttons set into the top of both speakers.

 Two lights on each speaker display whether they are charged, charging, or ready to be paired with Bluetooth.
 It took a few attempts to get both speakers to pair together, with the first tries seeing only the wired speaker connecting.
 After re-reading the instructions and (of course) switching them off and on again, they then synced together.